concur/developer.concur.com/src/api-guides/travel/hotelservice2/faq.markdown

 ***

-Q: What is the difference between the value 'Committed' and 'Reserved' for ResResponseType
+Q: What is the difference between the value 'Committed' and 'Reserved' for ResResponseType?

 A: Both indicate a successful reservation.
 They are treated in the same manner.